DataDog/hiring-engineers/answers.md

 ```

-Some important docker commands to unerstand the state of the cointainers can be found [here].
+Some important docker commands to unerstand the state of the cointainers can be found [here](https://docs.docker.com/engine/reference/commandline/docker/#child-commands).

 To edit the docker files, there are two potential ways: <br/>